BBA Program

 As part of its commitment to quality, the Lubin School of Business has an ongoing curriculum management process to track students' accomplishment of program-related learning goals.
 These educational goals go beyond the subject matter of individual courses and develop students' skills and abilities to succeed in the business world.
 The learning goals fall into two broad categories: general education and discipline-specific education.

-General education includes goals include: Persuasive and impactful communication, critical analysis and data integration, ethical and socially responsible global decision making and innovative and collaborative problem solving.
+General education goals include: Persuasive and impactful communication, critical analysis and data integration, ethical and socially responsible global decision making and innovative and collaborative problem solving.
 Discipline-specific goals relate to business skills students learn in their majors, which prepare students for careers in business with a solid set of professional competencies.

 To continually improve our programs, Lubin faculty members use the knowledge gleaned through various assessments to develop programs and course materials.
 Faculty actively participate in development activities to provide optimal experiences and opportunities for our students.